 To select the right service, answer these questions:

-- What is the purpose of the event?
+What's the objective of the event?

 - How many speakers and attendees will there be?

-- Is it a formal or informal event?
+Is it a formal or informal event?

 - What level of confidentiality or cultural sensitivity does the issue require?